ben-toker/nlpmodel/README.md

-# WinterTerm2024-NLPModel
+# Winter Term 2024 Classification and Sentiment Analysis model
 ***
-This repo is for the implementation of an already built NLP Model.
-We want to train a model that will take in a coherent passage and return the subject of the passage and its average connotation (a number bounded between -1 and 1).
-We plan to achieve this through topic identification and sentiment classification.
-This collaborative project will also serve as an introduction to a wide variety of ML and NLP topics.
+This project involves the implementation of transformer models made available through the fastai and Hugging Face transformers libraries.
+We wanted to train a model that will take in a coherent passage and return the subject of the passage and its average connotation (a number bounded between -1 and 1).
+We achieved this through text categorization datasets and sentiment classification.
+This collaborative project also served as an introduction to a wide variety of ML and NLP topics.

 Contributors: Josh Dawson, Ezra Crowe, Ben Toker